 downloading the iCal files specified in the variable

-generate one diary file per calendar.
-Notice that the diary files
+generate one diary file per calendar. *Notice that the diary files must

-must exist in the directory specified by
+exist in the directory specified by

-calling the function.
+diary-location before calling the

 The function erases the files and retrieves all the events every time.
 It is an effective strategy, since iCals don’t grow much (unless you attach documents to events).
 As a consequence of the previous point, each iCal must be connected to a different diary file.